 Education

-Skin cancer screening that fits a school budget
+Skin checks that fit a school budget

 Why schools struggle with screening